nreaLms/halflife-featureful/README.md

 * monstermaker can have env_warpball template to automatically play teleportation effects on monster spawn.
 * monstermaker can set custom health, body, skin, blood color, relationship class, gibs and model for spawned monsters.
 * Wall health and armor chargers now play "no" sound when player use them having full health or armor.
+* func_plat, func_train and func_door sound attenuation can be configured in level editor.
+* Monsters and models scale can be changed (like in Spirit of Half-Life)

 ## How to build